A light-hearted look at Ladas in the Caucasus, their history and how they played a part in my teenage years

 (*) In the name of fashion I wore leg warmers, a white cricket jumper tucked into my trousers with braces over the top and highlighted my hair.
 I probably didn’t have any street cred to begin with!

 The Lada is probably a great car (to some!).
 It certainly seems to go forever and the whole (lack of) reliability notion which has been the brunt of so many jokes is no doubt unfounded.

-In many former Soviet bloc countries (Hungary, Czech Republic, Poland for example), Fords, Toyotas and the like are replacing the trusty Lada and you don’t see so many on the roads anymore.
+In many former Eastern Bloc countries (Hungary, Czech Republic, Poland for example), Fords, Toyotas and the like are replacing the trusty Lada and you don’t see so many on the roads anymore.
 But in the Caucasus, the Lada is still very much alive and kicking.
 Outside of the big cities, the Lada is the dominant workhorse, transporting people and goods from one place to the next.
 We also had our fair share of rides in them.
 From a shared taxi crammed to the hilt with burly Georgians (and us!) between Tbilisi and the mountain region of Kazbegi to a 4WD Lada driven across country from one church to the next by the local priest in Armenia’s stunning Debed Canyon.
 We probably wouldn’t have seen half the places we did in the region if it wasn’t for the faithful old Lada.